Return to Sleepaway Camp (2008)

 Rating:

-It's a normal day at Camp Manabe, kids lighting their farts in their bed at night, food fights in the cafeteria and worst of all a group of bullies led by their counsellor named Randy (Brye Cooper) to pick on an autistic kid named Alan (Michael Gibney) as he doesn't like the food there or most of the other kids but however has a crush on one of the popular girls named Karen (Erin Broderick) but however he seems to make a fool out of himself all the time with the other around him and doesn't see eye to eye with the camp owner named Frank (Vincent Pastore) who gives him an even rougher time.
+It's a normal day at Camp Manabe, kids lighting their farts in their bed at night, food fights in the cafeteria and worst of all a group of bullies led by their counsellor named Randy (Brye Cooper) to pick on an autistic kid Alan (Michael Gibney) as he doesn't like the food there or most of the other kids but however has a crush on one of the popular girls Karen (Erin Broderick) but however he seems to make a fool out of himself all the time with the other around him and doesn't see eye to eye with the camp owner Frank (Vincent Pastore) who gives him an even rougher time.

-Well one day a camp's cook named Mickey (Lenny Venito) suddenly disappears after hucking eggs at Alan which made him lose his temper and throw a kitchen knife towards him just missing him.
+Well one day a camp's cook Mickey (Lenny Venito) suddenly disappears after hucking eggs at Alan which made him lose his temper and throw a kitchen knife towards him just missing him.

-Then suddenly one of the pot smoking kids named Weed (Adam Wylie) pulls a pot smoking prank on Alan and later on is burned to a crisp as Frank's assiatant who happens to be Ronnie (Paul DeAngelo) thinks that Angela could be back to seek revenge on mean kids at this camp but Frank tries to force Ronnie into not talking about what happened at that nearby camp 20 years ago and to continue on with the camp events.
+Then suddenly one of the pot smoking kids Weed (Adam Wylie) pulls a marijuana smoking prank on Alan and later on is burned to a crisp as Frank's assiatant who happens to be Ronnie (Paul DeAngelo) thinks that Angela could be back to seek revenge on mean kids at this camp but Frank tries to force Ronnie into not talking about what happened at that nearby camp 20 years ago and to continue on with the camp events.

 However, Ronnie almost loses his mind when he spots one of the counsellors named Petey (Kate Simses) trying to protect Alan from these bullies wondering if she could be Angela.